 Skara Brae was a community of several homes and a common building occupied from about 3000 to 2500 BC on the west coast of Mainland, the main island of Orkney.

 The Neolithic people left when environmental changes came, and the Pictish people settled Orkney with the coming of the Iron Age, which lasted from about 800 BC through the 400s in Britain.
 The Picts left brochs, or strongly built round towers or fortified buildings, and underground dwellings such as one near Kirkwall.
 After the Roman invasion of southern Britain, a group of 11 British leaders submitted to the Roman Emperor Claudius in 43 AD in Colchester.
 However, the Romans had little to do with Scotland and built Hadrian's Wall well to the south of the Scottish border to keep those troublesome Picts from invading further to the south.

 Celtic missionaries arrived around 565 AD, companions of Saint Columba and from the Hebrides off Scotland's west coast.

 The Vikings were raiding the area by that time, making Orkney their headquarters by the 800s.
-Harold Hårfagre, or "Fair Hair", subdued and organized the raiders and annexed Orkney and Shetland to Norway in 875.
+Harold Hårfagre, or "Fair Hair", subdued the remaining locals and organized the raiders and annexed Orkney and Shetland to Norway in 875.
 Orkney and Shetland were formally Norse until 1468 when the Norwegian king Christian I pledged Orkney and Shetland to James III of Scotland as dowry for his daughter Margaret.
 Culturally, Orkney was Norse until at least 1800.
 Many of the place names and local geographic terms are Norse, or Norn, the local dialect evolved from Old Norse.

 Starting in the early 1900s, through World War I and World War II the huge and well protected natural harbor of Scapa Flow was a primary naval base.
 The Royal Navy only moved out in 1956.